lieven/timetracker/README.md

 Time is tracked for projects and tasks separately, but selecting a different project will stop tracking for the current task in the previous project.

+When you forgot to switch projects or tasks, you can do so later on by holding down the option key.
+This will prompt you to enter the time.

+## Output

-Using _Copy Today's Log_, you can copy a textual overview to the clipboard of how long you've worked on each project and its subtasks.
+Using _Copy Summary_, you can copy a textual overview to the clipboard of how long you've worked on each project and its subtasks.
 Example output looks like this:

 	14/03/15

-	Showpad iOS:  12:00-12:15: 15m
+	Showpad iOS: 15m
-	- SPI-907:  12:00-12:10: 10m
+	- SPI-907: 10m
-	- SPI-877:  12:10-12:15: 5m
+	- SPI-877: 5m

-## Planned Improvements

-### Manually enter start time

-When you forgot to turn on tracking or switch to a new task, you should be able to do it later on.
-Holding the option key while selecting a project or task will give you a dialog where you can modify the start time.

-### Export to different formats

-First, the default format will be changed to something more structured:
+Using _Export JSON_, you can send JSON output to any script you'd like.
+An example _Copy to Clipboard.sh_ script is provided, but you can add more in the Scripts folder.

 	[
 		{